mickalleny2k/pands-project/README.md

 ## THE SUM OF EACH SPECIES
 I grouped the dataset by species and calculated the sum of each group.

+## THE SUM TOTAL OF SEPAL LENGTH COLUMN
+I calculated the sum of the sepal length column

+## THE SUM TOTAL OF SEPAL WIDTH COLUMN
+I calculated the sum of the sepal width column

+## THE SUM TOTAL OF PETAL LENGTH COLUMN
+I calculated the sum of the petal length column

+## THE SUM TOTAL OF PETAL WIDTH COLUMN
+I calculated the sum of the petal width column

+## ROWS 140 - 150
+I called the panndas iloc function to select rows 140 - 150

 # Histograms
 Saves a histogram of each variable to png files